 Photoshop is able to support 30-bit displays (10-bits per channel) for improved bit-depth viewing, provided that the monitor hardware, the graphic card and operating system, all support 30-bit.
 If so, Photoshop can render the video data into 30-bit buffers.
 The latest Windows operating systems are capable of supporting this fully.
-It is also now an option available to Macintosh users using the latest compatible macOS.
+It is also now an option available to Macintosh users running Mac OS X 10.11 (El Capitan).
 To enable, you need to check the advanced GPU preferences.
 This enables 30-bit video support for Photoshop and Camera Raw.